eerkela/bertrand/docs/source/content/api/attach.rst

     An attached version of :func:`cast` that allows users to omit the ``data`` argument.

+    This method is defined for every type.

 .. method:: pandas.Series.typecheck(*args, **kwargs) -> pandas.Series:

     An attached version of :func:`typecheck` that allows users to omit the ``data`` argument.

+    This method is defined for every type.

 .. property:: pandas.Series.element_type

     The inferred element type of the series.
 This is equivalent to running :func:`detect_type` on the series.

+    This property is defined for every type.

 .. method:: pandas.Series.round(decimals: int = 0, rule: str = "half_even") -> pandas.Series:
     :abstractmethod: